TykTechnologies/tykctl/README.md

        ```

      #### Team commands
-     - This are the actions you can take on a team.
+     - These are the actions you can take on a team.

       ##### tykctl cloud team create
-       - This will create a team.
+       - This will create a team with a given name.
        - Usage:

          tyckctl cloud team create --name="first team" --org=<org uuid>

          ```
-         --org string   The organization you want to create the team in.The default organization in your config file will be used.
+         --org string   The organization you want to create the team in.The default organization in your config file will be used. (required)

          -h, --help          help for this command.